pombreda/pgreloaded/doc/tutorial/pong.rst

 check, where the ball collided with the paddle and adjust the vertical velocity.

-If the ball now hits a paddle, it can be reflected in different angles, hitting the top and bottom window boundaries... and stays there.
+If the ball now hits a paddle, it can be reflected at different angles, hitting the top and bottom window boundaries... and will stay there.
 If it hits the window boundaries, it should be reflected, too, but not with a varying angle, but with the exact angle, it hit the boundary with.
 This means that we just need to invert the vertical velocity, once the